 Transportation.
-Small town travel is pretty simple and (lucky for you) inexpensive.
-Students and residents can ride the Razorback Transit for free around central Fayetteville.
+Small town travel is pretty simple.
+Residents can ride the Razorback Transit for free around central Fayetteville.
 If the Razorback can’t get you where you need to go, then Ozark Regional Transit will.
 There’s also a pretty awesome trail system for pedestrians and bicyclists that runs 7.6 miles from MLK Jr. Blvd. to Old Missouri Rd.
-For all you drivers out there, you’ll only have to face traffic if you travel I-540 in the afternoons, or if you dare to drive around campus whenever there is a Razorback game.
+For all you drivers out there, you’ll only have to face traffic if you travel I-540 in the afternoons.

 City Center.
-You’ll want to live in this neighborhood if you enjoy the college scene, an amazing public library, waking up to farm fresh produce at the nearby farmer’s market, or visiting the numerous live music venues where you will hear blues, zydeco, gypsy jazz, reggae, ska, Latin roots music, jam genre, and travelling vagabond bands.
+You’ll want to live in this neighborhood if you enjoy an amazing public library, waking up to farm fresh produce at the nearby farmer’s market, or visiting the numerous live music venues where you will hear blues, zydeco, gypsy jazz, reggae, ska, Latin roots music, jam genre, and travelling vagabond bands.

 Asbell.
-Live here if you want to feel like you are in the country, ride your bicycle past farmlands on your way to class, and maybe stop for pizza and music at Mojo’s.
+Live here if you want to feel like you are in the country, ride your bicycle past farmlands, and maybe stop for pizza and music at Mojo’s.

 West Gregg.
-Here, it's all inexpensive living among farmlands, meandering creeks, and a shopping center.
+Here, it's all living among farmlands, meandering creeks, and a shopping center.

 Happy Hollow.
 Just east of downtown, Happy Hollow has two nice parks, lots of woods to explore, and a secret fishing hole.
 If you’re a lover of all things outdoors, this could be your Shangri-La.

 East Fayetteville.
-This enormous territory sits, unsurprisingly, east of central Fayetteville and includes dozens of creeks, lakes, nice parks, a couple of golf courses, and plenty of affordable rental homes and apartment complexes.
+This enormous territory sits, unsurprisingly, east of central Fayetteville and includes dozens of creeks, lakes, nice parks, a couple of golf courses, and plenty of rental homes and apartment complexes.
 Visit Lake Fayetteville on Sundays for the farmer’s market at the Botanical Garden.

 Baldwin.
 Live here if you want to live in the middle of farmland, wooded areas, secret hikes through meandering creeks and small lakes, as well as frequent visits to the nice, big Lake Sequoyah to the east.
 Look for houses to rent, as there are no apartments.